avatar42/genSpring/README.md

 db.name= <br>

 ## keyed on Entity Class name
+### note column / field in list names are now compared case insensitive to avoid mismatches
 ### columns not to return in REST interface
 Account.JsonIgnore=password
 ### columns that need unique values
 Account.unique=email
+## restrict columns on list page to just these
+Account.list=id,email,role,created

 ### normal test values See Sheets2DBTest and Sheet2AppTest for examples of use
 Sheet1.testCols=5<br>
 Sheet2.testCols=5<br>